 Kerb and channel

-Kerb and channel, more commonly known as kerb and gutter, form a barrier between the road pavement and the nature strip which is designed to provide road drainage and prevent water entering under the road surface.
-This helps maintain road condition by reducing the number of potholes and road defects and can act as a barrier to prevent vehicles from leaving the road carriageway.
+Kerb and channel, commonly known as kerb and gutter, form a barrier between the road pavement and the nature strip.
+They provide road drainage and prevent water entering under the road surface.
+This helps maintain road condition by reducing the number of potholes and road defects.

 Council has an enormous task to provide kerb and channel adjacent to all urban properties in the City.
 Current funding levels for this work mean it will take many years to complete, therefore, projects are selected and prioritised according to strict engineering criteria including: